-Modern humans have inherited the mating strategies that led to the success of their ancestors.
-These strategies include long-term mating, short-term mating, extra-pair mating, mate poaching, and mate guarding.
-This article presents empirical evidence supporting evolution-based hypotheses about the complexities of these mating strategies.
-Since men and women historically confronted different adaptive problems in the mating domain, the sexes differ profoundly in evolved strategic solutions.
-These differences include possessing different mate preferences, different desires for short-term mating, and differences in the triggers that evoke sexual jealousy.
-The study of human mating is one of the "success stories" of evolutionary psychology.
+Mating is close to the engine of the evolutionary process-differential reproductive success.
+As descendants of reproductively successful ancestors, modern humans have inherited the mating strategies that led to our ancestor's success.
+These strategies include long-term committed mating (e.g., marriage), short-term mating (e.g., a brief sexual encounter), extra-pair mating (e.g., infidelity), mate poaching (luring another person's mate), and mate guarding (effort devoted to keeping a mate).
+Since men and women historically confronted different adaptive problems in the mating domain, the sexes differ profoundly in evolved psychology of mating solutions.
+These psychological sex differences include possessing distinct mate preferences, dissimilar desires for short-term mating, and distinct triggers that evoke sexual jealousy.
+This article reviews empirical evidence supporting evolution-based hypotheses about these mating strategies.
+The study of human mating is one of the true "success stories" of evolutionary psychology.